By Shah Qureshi And Sacha Sokhi

 If you are currently pregnant and due to start maternity leave, you will start maternity leave as usual.
 If your earnings have reduced due to a period on furlough or statutory sick pay prior to your maternity leave starting this may affect your Statutory Maternity Pay.
 The same principle applies to contractual adoption pay, paternity pay and shared parental pay.

 Can my employer make me redundant during or at the end of my furlough?

 Your employer can still make you redundant while you’re furloughed or afterwards.
 However, any redundancy should be in line with normal redundancy rules and procedures which depending on the numbers of people at risk of redundancy, may require collective consultation.

 My employer has furloughed me and I believe the decision was discriminatory and unfair.

 When employers are making decisions in relation to the process, including deciding who to offer furlough to, equality and discrimination laws will apply in the usual way.
 Your rights not to be discriminated against therefore remain and being furloughed should not affect this, and employers may be able to justify choosing certain people or not choosing them.
 Seek legal advice if you think that you have been discriminated against or treated unfairly.

-If you have a query that we haven't answered or for specific advice regarding your circumstances and rights, please contact us.
+If you have a query that our furlough lawyers haven't answered or for specific advice regarding your circumstances and rights, please contact us.